XavierBoubert/Photos/MILESTONE.md

 <a name="backlog"></a>
 # Backlog

-### Has administrator, I want to hide automatically all photos/videos/albums when Worker working
+### As an administrator, I want to hide automatically all photos/videos/albums when Worker working
-### Has user, I want to download all photos and videos from a folder
+### As a user, I want to download all photos and videos from a folder
-### Has user, I want to see photos informations (EXIF)
+### As a user, I want to see photos informations (EXIF)
-### Has administrator, I want a public access with no login but restricted
+### As an administrator, I want a public access with no login but restricted
-### Has administrator, I want a better internal SEO
+### As an administrator, I want a better internal SEO